Connect with us

 Thank you, Kent, for your traditions and for welcoming me back to the community and making it feel like home.

 Deborah Rose is assistant editor of the Kent Dispatch.
-The views expressed here are not those of Kent News, Inc., the parent company of the Kent Dispatch.
+The views expressed here are not necessarily those of Kent News, Inc., the parent company of the Kent Dispatch.

 Deborah Rose